 Smartphones are incredibly popular devices, but their immense capability has made them increasingly complex for novices.
 What might seem second nature to young people can be incredibly confusing to a generation that grew up before the internet.

 Unfortunately, the vast majority of the market caters to experienced phone users, so you have to look a little deeper if you want a phone that's truly appropriate for older generations.
-A smartphone might still be the way to go, but if calling and texting is still the priority then a regular mobile might be more appropriate.
+A smartphone might still be the way to go, but if calling and texting is still the priority then a basic mobile might be more appropriate.

 Here we'll look in detail and what a smartphone is, and how that affects usability.
 Then we'll suggest some simple things to look for when buying a smartphone.